Documentation on MQL5: Y_Offset / Standard Library

 Y_Offset (Get Method)

-Gets the value of "Y_Offset" property (the upper left corner) of the CChartObjectBitmap graphical object.
+Gets the value of "Y_Offset" property (the upper left corner) of the CCartObjectBmpLabel graphical object.

 |